mccoderpy/discord.py-with-message-components/docs/api/events.rst

         - Discord issues a refund for a subscription
         - Discord removes an entitlement from a user via internal tooling
+        - Discord deletes an app-managed entitlement they created via the API

     .. attention::
         Entitlements are not deleted when they expire.